 Moore & Moore Cafe

-While rainy days in Fremantle can sometimes make it a little more difficult to get around, what with so few awnings, once you’re cosied up on a big chair at Moore & Moore and tucking into a plate of pumpkin mash with poached eggs on Turkish toast and a spiced pumpkin latte (we like to double down on the pu’nkin over here) your cockles will be warm in no time at all.
+While rainy days in Fremantle can sometimes make it a little more difficult to get around, what with so few awnings, once you’re cosied up on a big chair at Moore & Moore and tucking into a plate of burnt butter and sage pumpkin mash with poached eggs on Turkish toast with a red velvet latte your cockles will be warm in no time at all.
 Once you’ve finished breakfast you can take a gander at the art while you wait for the next break in the rain to dash to your car.

-Watching the weather roll in over the ocean while you’re in the warm confines of Yelo at Trigg waiting for your morning coffee is soothing for the soul.
-Be sure to grab a tasty muffin or some thick, organic fruit toast so you keep adding to your winter blubber (it keeps you warm, ok).
+Watching the weather roll in over the ocean while you’re waiting for your morning coffee at Yelo in Trigg is soothing for the soul.
+Be sure to grab a tasty muffin or some thick, organic fruit toast so you keep adding to your winter blubber.

 HangOut On 20 Preston

-Where better to warm up on a cold, rainy day than by a fireplace with a big bowl of steaming curry laksa at HangOut on 20 Preston.
-And the best bit you can even bring your pooch friend on your little rainy day outing—don’t forget his raincoat though!
+Where better to warm up on a cold, rainy day than by a fireplace with a big cup of coffee at HangOut on 20 Preston.
+And the best bit you can even bring your pooch friend on your little rainy day outing—don’t forget his raincoat though.

 West End Deli

 When it comes to food that melts your innards look no further than West End Deli.
-Cool and rainy days call for eats like their porridge with almond milk, honey and banana, black bean and pork rib cassoulet and French onion soup with chicken liver parfait
+Cool and rainy days call for eats like their porridge with almond milk, carrot cake crumble, seeds and cinnamon.

 Bread In Common